Loading...

 The most common question people ask is whether Cloudways is worth the price jump over budget shared hosting.
 The short answer: if your site gets more than a few hundred visitors a day, or if page speed matters for your business, the difference is meaningful.

 On shared hosting, your site shares a physical server with hundreds or thousands of other sites.
 One neighbour running a heavy database query can slow your site down.
 On Cloudways, you get an isolated virtual server with guaranteed resources.
-The tradeoff is that Cloudways requires slightly more setup - there is no cPanel, and you need to configure your DNS separately.
+The tradeoff is that Cloudways requires slightly more setup: there is no cPanel, and you need to configure your DNS separately.
 For a deeper breakdown, read our comparison of Cloudways vs regular hosting.

 Cloudways is also different from fully managed WordPress hosts like Kinsta.
 Kinsta handles everything including WordPress updates and has a more polished dashboard, but it costs significantly more and limits the number of sites per plan.
-Cloudways lets you host unlimited applications on a single server - you only pay for the server resources, not per site.
+Cloudways lets you host unlimited applications on a single server: you only pay for the server resources, not per site.

 Getting Started with Cloudways